 Now for the story behind these two inspired projects…

 Last October, I spent a month in San Diego with my parents after dad fell and broke his hip.
 I basically checked out of my life and business for a month.
-You can read my blog post about it here.
-And, you can read about the inspired business lessons I walked away from that experience with, here.

 Anyway, while I was in San Diego, I was scrolling my LinkedIn feed one morning, and I saw a post about Kevin’s Higher Purpose Podcast.
 I’d never heard of it before, but I thought to myself, that podcast would be a great place to talk about the book I’d just published.
 I made a mental note and let the thought go.